NewayJr/AAiT-Space/README.md

 each and every course material on every subject of every department in AAiT.
 Everything from hand written notes from mates to exclusive lecture videos links will be shared here.

+## What you can find:
+- Resource Materials
+- Telegram Groups and Channels
+- Resourceful Websites
+- Contact Information of The Staff